-Your Directors state that during the year under review there were no cases filedpursuant to Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013.
+Your Directors state that during the year under review there were no complaintsrelating to sexual harassment nor any cases filed pursuant to the said Act.

 Your Directors express their gratitude for the dedicated services put in by all theemployees of the Company.

 Your Directors places on record their sincere thanks to the customers vendorsinvestors and banks for their continued support.
 Your Directors are also thankful to theGovernment of India State Government and other authorities for their support and solicitsimilar support and guidance in future.

 Conservation of Energy Technology Absorption and Foreign Exchange Earning and Outgo.

 The Information under Section 134 of the Companies Act 2013 read with the Companies(Accounts) Rules